 - Examples include: talks about suicide, harming someone else, abuse (rape, physical abuse), cutting, not functioning, incoherence, talking about having been depressed for a long time.

-- What should you do?
+What should you do?
 If there are safety concerns, cutting, burn marks, threats of safety, saying "I’m going to kill myself," seeing things other people don’t see or hear, not logical, lack of hygiene — contact a mental health professional or emergency department right away for evaluation.
-(If safety concerns, go straight to an Emergency Department for evaluation).
+(If you have safety concerns, go straight to an Emergency Department for evaluation).